 (3) Where any restriction or condition on the authority conferred by a licence is imposed or varied under subregulation (2)(c), the Board may order the return of the licence document for endorsement and may endorse the licence document accordingly.

 [Regulation 47 inserted in Gazette 30 Dec 2004 p.
-6995.]
+6995; amended in Gazette 31 Dec 2007 p.
+6516-17.]

 47A.
 Alternative to bringing proceedings